m-rieger/MaisLE_ringing/README.md

 # MaisLE_ringing
-Repository with data, code and manuscript to reproduce results from "Title of manuscript" with link to preprint []()
+Repository with data, code and manuscript to reproduce results from Rieger, M.R., Heim, W., Kövér, L. and Gottschalk, T.K.
+(2026) Maize fields as post-breeding habitat for songbirds: influence of landscape structure, field margins, and weed infestation (add link to preprint []())

 ## abstract